asdf-format/asdf-standard/docs/source/tree.rst

 <http://www.numpy.org>`__ array instance, providing a convenient and familiar
 interface to the user to access *n*-dimensional data.

-The ASDF standard does not require parser implementations to validate or perform native type conversion, however.
+The ASDF specification does not require parser implementations to validate or perform native type conversion, however.
 A parser may simply leave the tree represented in the low-level basic data structures.
 When writing an ASDF file, however, the elements in the tree must be